razorsyntax/HAL9000/README.md

 # HAL9000
 JavaScript based Neural Network

-####This network works for a single layer with n-neurons at the moment.
+####This network works for a multple layers with of identical size.
 Check the Index.html for a testing sample.

 ####At the moment, the code needs refactoring to simplify tasks, abstract redundant functions, and organization of the back propagation function into discrete reusable chunks.